 The Life Insurance Association (LIA) defines 37 critical illnesses including cancer, heart attack, stroke, organ transplant, and others.
 Early-stage CI policies cover milder versions such as Stage 1 cancer or non-invasive cancer, while full CI policies cover only the severe versions.
 Some policies are "dread disease" comprehensive (all 37 illnesses covered as one lump sum).
 Others are "limited" plans covering only five to ten illnesses.
 Always read the fine print: a policy that covers "cancer" might exclude skin cancer or early-stage prostate cancer, so check your specific policy details carefully.

-No. A 30-year-old can secure a $200,000 CI rider for less than $20 per month.
-A standalone CI policy (term or whole life) costs $30 to $50 per month.
-For comparison, a daily kopi is $2, meaning CI coverage costs less than 10 kopis per month.
-The risk of not having coverage is catastrophic; the cost of having it is negligible.
+No. A 30-year-old can secure a $200,000 CI rider for less than $20 per month (less than 10 kopis daily cost).
+A standalone CI policy (term or whole life) costs $30 to $50 per month (15–25 kopis daily cost).
+For context, a daily kopi is $2.
+Either way, the cost is negligible compared to the financial catastrophe of not having coverage.
 Get it early, because premiums rise sharply after age 40.

 No. If you have a known diagnosis before purchasing CI coverage, you typically cannot claim for that condition.
 Some policies include a "waiting period" (commonly 30 days) for claims.
 This is why you must declare all health conditions honestly at the application stage.
 Failure to disclose will lead to claim denial.
 The lesson is clear: buy CI early while you are still healthy, so you are covered for all future illnesses.